rbowen/presentations/talking-to-management/slides.md

 ???

-* This can be dangerous, though, if your company doesn't understand open social norms
+* This can be dangerous, though, if your company doesn't understand open social norms.
+Be sure to ask someone here at this conference if you yourself are unsure how to interact with an open source project.
 * Don't claim you own/lead/invented an open source project.

+    XYZCo. is a driving force behind Apache Thingy™.

 * Also, there's no guarantee that your contributions/recommendations will be accepted, so be careful about promising too much
 * Surveys show (reference needed) that customers view open source